 Specific pros and cons of global vs. local social media accounts on the 5 main platforms

-When managing social media marketing for local vs. global brands, there’s no one-option-fits-all approach.
+There’s no one-option-fits-all approach when managing social media marketing for local vs. global brands.
 It’s best to remember that just because you create a regional social media account for one platform, it doesn’t mean that you need to do the same on all platforms.
-In most cases, it’s usually better to rather stick to one platform at a time.
+In most cases, it’s usually better to rather stick to one localized social media platform at a time.

 For example, you can create localized Facebook pages, but then maintain a global account for Instagram, X, LinkedIn and TikTok.
 If, later down the line, you see a need for localized Instagram accounts, go for it—but only if you have the resources to do it well.